 The framework for the ownership and control policy of the BAI is set out in the Broadcasting Act, which requires the BAI, in awarding a sound broadcasting contract or television programme service contract (or consenting to a change of control of the holder of a broadcasting contract), to have regard, inter alia, to the desirability of allowing any person or group of persons to have control of or substantial interests in an 'undue number' of sound broadcasting services, or an 'undue amount' of communications media in a specified area.
 The BAI has also issued an Ownership and Control Policy, setting out the regulatory approach that the BAI will take and the rules that will be enforced regarding ownership and control of broadcasting services.
-The Policy will be used by the BAI to assess applications for broadcasting contracts and requests for variations to ownership and control structures of contract holders.
-In addition, the BAI produces an Ownership and Control of media businesses report periodically with a revised report due in H2 2018.
+The policy will be used by the BAI to assess applications for broadcasting contracts and requests for variations to ownership and control structures of contract holders.

-The Competition and Consumer Protection Act 2014 (the 2014 Act) radically amended the existing media merger control regime.
-As a result, media mergers must be now notified to both the CCPC and the Minister for Communications.
+Media mergers must be notified to both the the Irish Competition and Consumer Protection Commission (CCPC) and the Minister for Communications.
 The CCPC is responsible for carrying out the substantive competition review to determine whether the merger is likely to give rise to a substantial lessening of competition.
 It is the role of the Minister for Communications to assess 'whether the result of the media merger will not be contrary to the public interest in protecting the plurality of the media in the State' and this includes a review of 'diversity of ownership and diversity of content'.
-The 2014 Act provides for a set of 'relevant criteria' by which the Minister for Communications must assess whether the media merger will be likely to affect plurality of the media in the State.
-In particular, the relevant criteria include considering, inter alia, the undesirability of allowing one undertaking to hold significant interests within a sector of media business, the promotion of media plurality and the adequacy of the existing state-funded broadcasters to protect the public interest in plurality of the media in the State.
-The DCCAE published Media Merger Guidelines in May 2015.
+The 2014 Act provides for a set of 'relevant criteria' by which the Minister for Communications must assess whether the media merger will be likely to affect plurality of the media in the state.
+In particular, the relevant criteria include considering, inter alia, the undesirability of allowing one undertaking to hold significant interests within a sector of media business, the promotion of media plurality and the adequacy of the existing state-funded broadcasters to protect the public interest in plurality of the media in the state.
+The Department of Communications, Climate Action and Environment (DCCAE) published Media Merger Guidelines in May 2015.
 In the interests of transparency, the Minister now publishes summary details of the rationale for clearing media mergers (following the Sky/21st Century Fox media merger in 2017).

-19 Licensing requirements
+Licensing requirements

-What are the licensing requirements for broadcasting, including the fees payable and the timescale for the necessary authorisations?
+19 What are the licensing requirements for broadcasting, including the fees payable and the timescale for the necessary authorisations?

 The BAI is responsible for the licensing of the national television service, and content on digital, cable, multimedia displays and satellite systems.
-The licensing of content on these systems is an ongoing process with no time frame for applications and no competitive licensing process.
+The licensing of content on these systems is an ongoing process with no time frame for applications, no competitive licensing process and one-off application fees (these depend on the licence being acquired but are typically less than \pounds 2,000).

-The BAI is responsible for the licensing of independent radio broadcasting services in Ireland and part 6 of the Broadcasting Act sets out the mechanism by which the BAI shall undertake the licensing process for commercial, community temporary and institutional radio services.
+The BAI is responsible for the licensing of independent radio broadcasting services in Ireland and Part 6 of the Broadcasting Act sets out the mechanism by which the BAI shall undertake the licensing process for commercial, community temporary and institutional radio services.

-20 Foreign programmes and local content requirements
+Foreign programmes and local content requirements

-Are there any regulations concerning the broadcasting of foreign-produced programmes?
+20 Are there any regulations concerning the broadcasting of foreign-produced programmes?
 Do the rules require a minimum amount of local content?
 What types of media fall outside this regime?